weso/rdfsync/README.md

 python setup.py install
 ```

-Or, alternatively, You can install the library with pip (Not Yet Implemented):
+Or, alternatively, You can install the library with pip:
 ```bash
 pip install rdfsync
 ```

-Python 3.7+ is recommended.
+Python 3.7+ is required.

 ## How to synchronize
 With the following code you can synchronize the modification of your ontology or rdf file with the updated given Wikibase instance: